Join me!

 Mowing Wet Grass

 Ideally, it is best to hold off mowing your lawn when it is wet.
-Wet lawn is harder to mow because it lays flat and sticks together.
+A wet lawn is harder to mow because it lies flat and sticks together.
 Additionally, if your lawn is really saturated, you may actually cause soil compression from walking on it.

 Leave Those Lawn Clippings Alone